The Shed (film): Development

 In 2002, aspiring filmmaker Frank Sabatella was impressed with a short story involving a vampire in a shed written by Jason Rice.
 After making his directorial debut in Blood Night: The Legend of Mary Hatchet, Sabatella circled back to the idea and asked Rice for permission to use the concept.
 While writing the film, Sabatella was influenced by Fright Night, The Lost Boys and River's Edge, the latter of which he cited as "important" for crafting the film's characters.
 The first draft of the script was written in six months during 2014.
 By 2016, Peter Block - along with his production company A Bigger Boat - and Hatchet producer Cory Neal signed on to produce the film, with the script entering its fifth draft.

 Pre-production

 By September 2018, the film was officially announced with Frank Whaley, Timothy Bottoms, Siobhan Fallon Hogan, Sofia Happonen, Cody Kostro, and Jay Jay Warren filling out the cast.
 When casting the film's leads, Sabatella opted to cast actors that were the same age as their characters to add believability to the roles.
 The director was a fan of actor Frank Whaley and had the producers reach out and "orchestrate" his casting.
 The film also marked the on-screen debut for actress Sofia Happonen.

 Filming

 Production began in Syracuse, New York and lasted 17 days throughout August 2018.

 Release

 The Shed premiered at the Sitges Film Festival on October 5, 2019.
+It debuted in North America in two sold-out screenings at the Brooklyn Horror Film Festival in late October 2019.
 The film was released on November 15, 2019, by RLJE Films.